kylefox/jquery-modal/README.md

 As of version 0.3.0, jQuery 1.7 is required.
 If you're using an earlier version of jQuery you can use the [v.0.2.5 tag.](https://github.com/kylefox/jquery-modal/tags)

+**Naming conflict with Bootstrap:** Bootstrap's [modal](http://getbootstrap.com/javascript/#modals) uses the same `$.modal` namespace.
+If you want to use jquery-modal with Bootstrap, the simplest solution is to manually modify the name of this plugin.

 # Opening

 **Method 1: Manually**